relaybox/metrics/README.md

 ## About "Metrics"

-Metrics play an important role in providing visibility into the traffic and performance of the RelayBox ecosystem from a global right down to individual application and even user level.

-Metrics provide feebback on user interaction with rooms and events, along with statistics related to the delivery of messages and time taken to process.
+Metrics play an important role in providing visibility into the traffic and performance of the RelayBox ecosystem from a global level right down to the individual application and even user level.
+Metrics provide feebback on user interaction with rooms and events, along with statistics related to the delivery of messages and system latency.

-The dashboard provides useful insights into the e=perfomance and usage statistics and you are even able to write your own metrics visualizations based on the data we collect.
+The dashboard provides useful insights into the perfomance and usage statistics and you are even able to write your own metrics visualizations based on the data we collect.

 ## About this service

-The "Metrics" service initiates worker processes that handle FIFO jobs added to BullMQ by the [UWS](https://github.com/relaybox/uws) service.
-It is responsible for aggregating and persisting data related to how users interact with the system and broadcast to data to relevant subscribers.
+The "Metrics" service initiates worker processes that handle FIFO jobs added to BullMQ by the [uWS](https://github.com/relaybox/uws) service.
+It is responsible for aggregating and persisting data related to how users interact with the system and broadcast data to relevant subscribers.

 The service router is structured to map jobs to handlers based on the job name...